This is legacy documentation maintained for backward compatibility. For the most up-to-date information, please refer to the current documentation.

-In Flatfile, mapping describes the process of getting data from an uploaded file into a destination worksheet in your application.
+In Flatfile, mapping describes the process of getting data from an uploaded

 The Ghost of Mapping Past